AndyHaas/Salesforce_Project_Management/docs/wiki/Permission_Set_Comparison.md

 **Team Member:**
 - Create: ✅
 - Read: ✅
-- Edit: ✅
+- Edit: ✅ (own records only)
-- Delete: ✅
+- Delete: ❌ (only Manager and Admin can delete)
 - View All Records: ✅
-- Modify All Records: ✅
+- Modify All Records: ❌ (changed from true)
 - View All Fields: ✅

 **User:**